Guidance Document for Hazardous Waste Reduction Plans, Annual Status Reports & Biennial Updates

 Hazardous Waste Reduction Planning

-- Any generator of twenty-five (25) tons or more of hazardous waste in the calendar year 1995 or thereafter, as reported in the Hazardous Waste Report shall prepare, implement and submit to DEC a written HWRP on or before July 1 of the following year.
+- Any generator of twenty-five (25) tons or more of hazardous waste in a calendar year shall prepare, implement and submit to DEC a written HWRP on or before July 1 of the following year.

 * NOTE - The following hazardous wastes are not included in the calculation of the amount of hazardous waste generated for the 25 tons or greater category: